qtepics/qtepics.github.io/archiver_appliance.md

 defines that we are connecting to AA.
 If not defined, QT Framework will try to connect to the EPICS Channel Access Archive.

+* PROTOBUF_INCLUDE_PATH - This is a build time variable.
+In case PB header files are not on your compilers include, this variable is used while building archapplDataApp to point to PB header files.

-* PROTOBUF_LIBS_DIR - This is a build time variable.
+* PROTOBUF_LIB_DIR - This is a build time variable.
 In case PB libraries are not on your PATH (Windows) or LD_LIBRARY_PATH (Linux), this variable is used while building archapplDataApp to point to PB libraries directory.

 # <a name="Building"></a><span style='color:#006666'>Building</span>